Arkansas State Guard and the Spanish–American War: 2nd Regiment, Arkansas State Guards, is formed

 Brigadier General George Presley Taylor, of Forrest City, was appointed commander of the Arkansas State Guard in 1894.
 As Arkansas State Guard grew in number of companies, and plans were made to divide the state into two regiments shortly after the summer encampment of 1893.
 The division was not made until January 16, 1894.
 The dividing line was the thirty-fifth parallel of latitude.
-The 1st Regiment, Arkansas State Guards, command by Col. F. B. T. Hohenburg, comprised the southern part of the state and a new 2nd Regiment, ASG was formed to include the norther part of the state.
+The 1st Regiment, Arkansas State Guards, command by Col. F. B. T. Hohenburg, comprised the southern part of the state and a new 2nd Regiment, ASG was formed to include the northern part of the state.
 Companies in the 2nd Regiment (the northern division) were located at Van Buren, Magazine, Conway, Paragould, Marion, Newport, Fort Smith, Clarksville, Rector and Yellville.